atomic-nfts/site/docs/Required-features-of-an-atomic-NFT/Transfer.md

 ## Transfer
 {: .fs-9 }

-The 'transfer' method contains a function for allowing the contract to transfer your token and must be approved.
+The 'transfer' method contains a function for allowing the contract to transfer your token and must be implemented to work similarly to the example below.

-The section below shows an example of a possible transfer function:
+Example of a possible transfer function:

 ```bash
 export default function transfer(state, action) {